Why should you choose an orthodontic specialist?

 Do I need to wear a mouthguard for sports with braces?

 Dr. Varghese stresses to get in the habit of wearing a mouth guard for the sake of protecting your smiles from any damage or injury.
-10-20% of all sports related injuries are maxillofacial injuries according to the American Dental Association.
+10-20% of all sports-related injuries are maxillofacial injuries according to the American Dental Association.
 Playing sports with braces could be a risk if you do not have mouth protection.
-Mouthguards help cushion a blow to the face, minimizing the risk of broken teeth and injuries to your lips, tongue, face or jaw.
+Mouthguards help cushion a blow to the face, minimizing the risk of broken teeth and injuries to your lips, tongue, face, or jaw. (read our blog on mouthguards)

 Do I need to see my dentist while in braces?